DevByRayRay/challenge-frontend-travel-website/README.md

 ## Level 1

--   Use HTML & CSS to build the layout of the Shopping Cart page
+-   Use HTML & CSS to build the layout of the travel website
 -   Use Flexbox and/or Grid to build the layout

 ## Level 2